Types

 Char

 Any C++ function which has char or std::string arguments or result will create an additional C function which include additional arguments for the length of the strings.
 Most Fortran compiler use this convention when passing CHARACTER arguments.
-Shroud makes this convention explicit for three reasons:
+Shroud makes this convention explicit for two reasons

 • It allows an interface to be used.
 Functions with an interface will not pass the hidden, non-standard length argument, depending on compiler.

-Arguments with the intent(in) annotation are given the len_trim annotation.
+The C wrapper will create a NULL terminated copy a string with the intent(in) attribute.
 The assumption is that the trailing blanks are not part of the data but only padding.
 Return values and intent(out) arguments add a len annotation with the assumption that the wrapper will copy the result and blank fill the argument so it need to know the declared length.

-The additional function will be named the same as the original function with the option C_bufferify_suffix appended to the end.
-The Fortran wrapper will use the original function name, but call the C function which accepts the length arguments.
+The bufferify function will be named the same as the original function with the option C_bufferify_suffix appended to the end.
+The Fortran wrapper will use the original function name, but call the C wrapper which accepts the length arguments.

 MPI_Comm